Law: International Business & Trade

 The emergence of the EU is one of the defining events of the 20th century.
 Our program provides the opportunity to learn first-hand how the EU affects the political, economic and social landscape of Europe and its impact on foreign relations.
 As Poland ascended to the European Union in the summer of 2004, this program offers students an incredible opportunity to witness the transformation of an entire political culture.
 Learn about law of the EU and international trade and business from esteemed faculty and expert guest speakers, as you prepare to join the ranks of international attorneys.

-A unique feature of the program is that American, Canadian and Polish students live and study side-by-side.
+A unique feature of the program is that American, Canadian and Polish students study side-by-side.
 A mutually advantageous outcome of this arrangement is students learn about other legal systems from each other and in the process create friendships, which develop into a network of international colleagues.

 For those seeking the added benefit of cultural enrichment, Cracow, almost entirely spared the destruction wrought upon many urban cities of Europe during World War II, was recognized as the 2000 Cultural City of Europe.
 It is both an ancient royal city famous for its architectural beauty and cultural heritage, as well as a vibrant and modern city.

 I hope to see you in Cracow.
 In the meantime, if you have any questions please let us know.